ndean06/PowerShell-Remoting-Threat-Hunt/walkthrough.md

 } | Format-Table
 ```
 ![Search for Malicious Executables broker.exe](screenshots/broker-exe.png)
+> *Leading to the discovery of the suspicious executable `broker.exe:`*

->🕵️ *Why is broker.exe seen as suspicious:
+Why is broker.exe seen as suspicious:
 > - NOT Present on the other hosts: Only alpha-svr3.local had broker.exe.
 > - File Size: broker.exe is a very large file compared to other files on the servers.
 > - Unusal File Placement: broker.exe is located directly in C:\Windows\, a location typically for system files like explorer.exe

 ---

 ## 🔹 **Step 6: Start an Interactive Remote Session on the Suspicious Server**